Azure/azure-service-operator/README.md

 This project maintains [releases of the Azure Service Operator](https://github.com/Azure/azure-service-operator/releases) that you can deploy via a [configurable Helm chart](/charts/azure-service-operator/README.md).

-If you're interested in building the operator locally and then deploying it, follow these instructions [here](docs\howto\deploy.md).

 Please see the [FAQ](docs/faq.md) for answers to commonly asked questions about the Azure Service Operator.

+Have more questions?
+Feel free to consult our documentation [here](docs/howto/contents.md).

 ## Contributing

 The [contribution guide](CONTRIBUTING.MD) covers everything you need to know about how you can contribute to Azure Service Operators.
-The [developer guide](docs/howto/development.md) will help you onboard as a developer.
+The [developer guide](docs/howto/contents.md#developing-azure-service-operator) will help you onboard as a developer.

 ## Support